smjonas/snippet-converter.nvim/README.md

 </div>

 > :warning: This plugin is still in development and not currently usable.\
 > I expect to release the initial 1.0 version in a few weeks!
-Stay tuned!
+Stay tuned for a Reddit post :smile:!

 ## Primary objectives
 - Decouple the functionality of user's snippets from the concrete syntax or snippet engine.